An Ambit Field Framework for the Full Panel of Day-ahead Electricity Prices: A simulation scheme

-As a final example, we consider the pricing of within-day spreads as well as options on these.
+As an example of derivatives pricing, we consider the problem of pricing within-day spreads as well as options on these.
 Recall that the within-day spread has payoff $X_{\tau_1,\tau_{2}}$ given by \eqref{eq:spread_payoff}, and a call option then has payoff $\left( X_{\tau_1,\tau_2} - P \right)^{+}$, for some fixed strike $P$.
-For simplicity, we suppose that the price and volatility fields are already specified under a pricing measure $\mathbb{Q}$.
-Further, we specify that the within-day spread contract has a year long settlement period from $t=1$ to $t=2$, and that the spread is between peak load and off-peak load prices during this period.
+For simplicity, we suppose that the model is already specified under a pricing measure $\mathbb{Q}$.
+We specify that the within-day spread contract has a year long settlement period from $t=1$ to $t=2$, and that the spread is between peak load and off-peak load prices during this period.
 In the notation of Section \ref{sec:derivatives}, we have $\tau_{0}=0,\tau_1 = 1,\tau_2 =2$ and $H_{1}=[\frac{2\pi}{3},\frac{5\pi}{3}]$, $H_{2}=(0,\frac{2\pi}{3})\cup (\frac{5\pi}{3},2\pi]$.
-From \eqref{eq:withi_day_spread_price}, we know that the fair price of the within-day spread is zero, and in Figure \ref{fig:spread_simulation} we illustrate the finite order accuracy of the Monte Carlo scheme across 10,000 simulations, where we see the simulated price steadily converging towards the true fair price of zero.
-An option on this spread introduces non-linearity in the payoff, and hence we are unable to compute these prices analytically, but on Figure \ref{fig:spread_option_price}, we illustrate the Monte Carlo call option price across a range of strikes for 10,000 simulations.
+From \eqref{eq:withi_day_spread_price}, we know that the fair price of the within-day spread is zero, and in Figure \ref{fig:spread_simulation} we illustrate the accuracy of the Monte Carlo scheme across 10,000 simulations, where we see the simulated price steadily converging towards the true fair price.
+An option on this spread introduces non-linearity in the payoff and we are thus unable to compute these prices analytically, but on Figure \ref{fig:spread_option_price}, we illustrate the Monte Carlo call option price across a range of strikes for 10,000 simulations.
 The two models produce visually indistinguishable option prices, so we also compare a normalized price in terms of the associated Bachelier implied volatilities, corresponding to the implied volatility of a call option in the Bachelier model.
 This does not correspond directly to the forward starting nature of the within-day spread option under consideration, but still serves as a magnifying lens for the option prices.
-It is apparent that although the two models produce seemingly similar prices, they generate distinct shapes of the implied volatility curves.
-The NIG-driven model resembles a classical volatility smile, meaning that it captures relatively high values of out-of-the-money options, while the Gaussian-driven model is essentially flat near-the-money.
+It is apparent that although the two models produce seemingly similar prices, they generate distinct shapes of the implied volatility curves, clearly showing the non-zero skewness of the NIG model.